PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-07 20:31:00
+Last updated: 2024-04-07 20:34:19
-Random Quote: I don't want to be good.
-I am going to be great. - Pablo Escobar
+Random Quote: The beauty of a moment, is that it's fleeting. - Ted Mosby